clacri/termite_toolkit/scibite/README.md

 ### Project Description

-Python library for making calls to [SciBite](https://www.scibite.com/)'s NER engine, TERMite, as well as the TExpress module for defining more complex semantic patterns.
-The library also enables post-processing of the JSON returned from such requests.
+Python library for making calls to [SciBite](https://www.scibite.com/)'s TERMite, TExpress and DOCstore The library also enables post-processing of the JSON returned from such requests.

 ## Install